oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Issuer MUST hide the original order of the claims in the array.
-To ensure this, it is RECOMMENDED to shuffle the array of hashes (after potentially adding decoy digests), e.g., by sorting it alphanumerically or randomly.
+To ensure this, it is RECOMMENDED to shuffle the array of hashes (after potentially adding decoy digests as described in (#decoy_digests)), e.g., by sorting it alphanumerically or randomly.
 The precise method does not matter as long as it does not depend on the original order of elements.

 For example, using the digest of the object property Disclosure created above, the Issuer could create the following SD-JWT payload to make `family_name`